pippinbarr/cart253-2019/modules/debugging-guide/debugging-guide.md

 - One of the dark arts of programming is to sometimes decide that an element of your program that doesn't work the way you want is actually... __what you wanted__
 - This is probably only a good idea if you __understand__ why it doesn't work
-- But it can be an interesting design process to consider: __not all unexpected behaviour in your code is necessarily bad__
+- But it can be an interesting design process to consider: __not all unexpected behavior in your code is necessarily bad__
 - So long as you (eventually) understand it

 ---